Updated on 10/4/2021

 5. Create a judgement-free zone

 No one likes to be criticized, especially when you are sharing something difficult with your partner.
 Creating a judgement-free zone will help make sure your partner feels comfortable being open and honest with you.
 If you feel agitated and are not sure you will be able to withhold judgement, find a way to take a time out and resume the difficult conversation when you feel calmer.
+While having difficult conversations is never easy, it’s necessary if you want to grow your relationship in the long term.

 6. Emotional management